MrBMueller/playsmf/README.md

 ### output MIDI devices
 The player generally allows to play across multiple output devices simultaneously.
 Typically devices are chosen by SMF Meta-Event 0x20 (port select) for each individual track.
 Since the player uses those messages to switch beween output devices accordingly, it is valid to switch devices while playing within a sequence.
 If such port-select events are missing, the player uses the default midi output device.
-In addition SMF Text Meta-Event 0x9 is supported as well for name based port selection, however it is recommented to use device IDs rather than port names for better portability across systems.
+In addition SMF Meta-Text-Event 0x9 is supported as well for name based port selection, however it is recommented to use device IDs rather than port names for better across system portability.

 ### MIDI-Thru and track-follow mode
-The player generally supports MIDI-Thru functionality with split and multi-layer modes for live-performances.
+The player generally supports MIDI-Thru functionality with split and multi-layer modes for live sessions.
 However instead assigning fixed devices/channels to play on, you can assign tracks to follow their current device/channel combinations while playing.
-This enables dynamic MIDI-Thru (re)assignments during a live performance.
+This enables dynamic MIDI-Thru (re)assignments during a live session.

 <img src=https://raw.githubusercontent.com/MrBMueller/playsmf/master/img/Img5.png width="100%">

 ### general system integration
 The player runs as a standalone console application more or less in background and is mainly controlled by the primary midi input device/controller.
-In addition, the computer keyboard controls only sequence restart (CTRL+C) and sequence exit (CTRL+PAUSE/BREAK) flow control jumps.
+In addition, the computer keyboard controls sequence restart (CTRL+C) and sequence exit (CTRL+PAUSE/BREAK) flow control jumps.

 For seamless system integration along with your faforite DAWs, software synthesizers, virtual midi controllers, etc. it is strongly recommented to install virtual midi routers/cables to connect playsmf with other applications.
 Especially since MIDI devices are typically blocked when opened by one client, it is possible to route additional (secondary slaved) input devices thru playsmf to all open output devices.
 This allows to hook real or virtual midi controllers (mixer applications, etc.) thru playsmf to all open outputs.